D-side/digital-garden/_notes/Home automation.md

 However, I ran into a problem.

-I've been "unlucky" enough to integrate an NTC R<sub>25</sub>\=6.8kOhm thermistor into my floor thereby inadvertently vendor-locking myself to a local regulator manufacturer, because literally all other manufacturers I looked at use 10k, not 6.8k.
+I've been "unlucky" enough to integrate an NTC with R<sub>25</sub>\=6.8kOhm thermistor into my floor thereby inadvertently vendor-locking myself to a local regulator manufacturer, because literally all other manufacturers I looked at use 10k, not 6.8k.
 NTCs by definition decrease in resistance as temperature increases, so having a lower resistance will result in higher-than-actual readings.

+💡 Thankfully, because the input for temperature is based on a **potential divider** out of external thermistor and a fixed value resistor (10kOhm from factory what feels like _everywhere_), I should be able to replace the resistor to make it compatible with my unfortunate setup.

-How much higher?
+How much higher are the incorrect readings?
 About 10 degrees Celsius.
 Quite a bit!
-Compensating for this in software may very well

-💡 Thankfully, because the input for temperature is based on a **potential divider** out of external thermistor and a fixed value resistor (10kOhm from factory what feels like _everywhere_), I should be able to replace the resistor to make it compatible with my unfortunate setup.
+It may be possible to compensate for it by setting a temperature 10 degrees higher, but if migration to a correct sensor is a part of the plan, this is a dangerous step.

 There is an aftermarket firmware that divorces the device from the cloud, [WThermostatBeca](https://github.com/fashberg/WThermostatBeca).